robinsmith-source/sdi/docs/exercises/hetzner-cloud.md

 3. Consider enabling two-factor authentication for added security

 ## 2. Creating Your First Server
-1. Navigate to https://www.hetzner.com and log in
+1. Navigate to https://www.hetzner.com and click on "Login" in the top-right corner
-2. Click the square dropdown menu in the top-right corner
+2. Select "Cloud" from the dropdown menu
-3. Select "Cloud"
-4. Choose your project
+3. Choose your project
-5. In the left navigation, select "Servers" and click "Add Server"
+4. In the left navigation, select `Server` and click `Add Server`
-6. Configure your server with:
+5. Configure your server with:
    - **Location**: Helsinki or Frankfurt
    - **Image**: Debian 12
    - **Type**: Shared vCPU / x86 (Intel/AMD) / CXC22 or CPX11 depending on availability
    - **Name**: Choose a name for your server
-7. Click "Create & Buy Now"
+6. Click "Create & Buy Now"

 ## 3. Accessing Your Server (Initial Method)
 1. Click on your new server in the list